Catahoula Leopard

 In 1979, the breed was named the state dog of Louisiana.
 The United Kennel Club became the first national dog registry to recognize the Catahoula in 1995.
 In 1996, the Catahoula was entered into the American Kennel Club’s Foundation Stock Service, which maintains records for rare breeds.
 However, it has not yet met the requirements for AKC recognition and cannot participate in AKC confirmation events.

-The Catahoula is a unique breed with a fascinating heritage and strong working abilities.
+The Catahoula is a unique purebred with a fascinating heritage and strong working abilities.
 While not suited for every family, a committed and bonded owner will find a steadfast protector and companion for life.

-Personality
+Catahoula Leopard Personality

-Personality
+Catahoula Leopard Personality

 The proper Catahoula is not aggressive toward people.
 They are wary of strangers but never shy, showcasing a confident demeanor.
 With family members, they are loving and protective, forming strong bonds and demonstrating loyalty.
 Their instinct is to track and herd game, which highlights their energetic and driven nature.